Updated Oct. 17, 2023

-With the longest-lived 35mm bayonet-mount (1959-), Nikon has a vast catalog of manual focus lenses in a sometimes dizzying array of variations.
+With the longest-lived 35mm SLR bayonet-mount (1959-), Nikon has a vast catalog of manual focus F-mount lenses in a sometimes dizzying array of variations.
 This can make choosing the right one for you seem daunting.
 Hopefully, we can help you to find the most suitable candidates for your Nikon lens (Nikkor) arsenal.
 In this first article, we will search out the best bargains in single focal length (prime) lenses.
 "Bargain" is relative in this case to other Nikkors in the same focal length ;-).
 Nikkors generally have higher prices than other brands of vintage glass because the mount is still current and because of Nikon's reputation as the "choice of pros" over a period of many decades.

-Manual Focus Nikkors can first be separated into 2 major categories: pre-AI (non-AI) and AI.
+Manual focus F-mount Nikkors can first be separated into two major categories: 1) pre-AI (non-AI) and 2) AI.
 AI stands for Automatic Aperture Indexing, which debuted beginning in 1977.
 Before 1977, Nikkor lenses used a metering-prong (referred to as Rabbit Ears or the Crab Claw, colloquially) which was the means of communicating the lens aperture setting to the camera body for metering purposes.
 This slotted prong engaged a pin that protruded below the prism housing of the camera.
 To properly couple the lens to the camera, you had to: 1) set the lens to f/5.6, line the slot up with the pin while inserting the lens into the bayonet-mount camera, 2) turn the lens counter-clockwise to lock it into place, and 3) twist the aperture ring to minimum aperture and then back to maximum aperture to index the lens with the meter.
 This was called by Nikon the "click-click" procedure, and was given various other names by Nikon users ;-).
 It was anything but automatic.
 In 1966, Minolta had introduced its MC coupling for its Rokkor lenses, which was a simple tab on the aperture ring that engaged a spring-loaded collar with a tab on its new SRT SLR body.
 All you had to do was mount the lens, and the coupling & indexing took place automatically.
 Nikon basically copied this simple system in 1977 to quicken the lens indexing process.

 AI lenses will mount on any Nikon body, pre- or post-1977.
 Non-AI lenses, however can only be used on pre-1977 bodies or bodies with a flip-up AI tab (Nikkormat FT-3, Nikon EL2, FM, FE, F3, F4, Df).
 Mounting an unmodified pre-AI lens on Nikon bodies with fixed AI tabs WILL DAMAGE the camera and/or lens and will necessitate repairs.
 The greater mounting versatility of AI lenses thus makes them more popular and they have higher prices than pre-AI Nikkors do.
-This leads to our first bargain possibility: pre-AI lenses can be a more cost-effective way to get into the Nikkor system, especially if you are using them on a mirrorless camera (no AI tabs to worry about on adapters).
+This leads to our first bargain possibility: pre-AI lenses are a more cost-effective way to get into the Nikkor system, especially if you are using them on a mirrorless camera (no AI tabs to worry about on adapters).
 Another avenue available to the pre-AI user is conversion of the aperture ring to allow AI operation.
 Indeed, for many years, Nikon offered a factory AI conversion program where they would do an aperture ring swap to your lens.
 Unfortunately, this program is no longer offered and the few remaining conversion kits are rare and can be costly.
-Fortunately, though, most pre-AI aperture rings can be machined (AI'd) or have a tab added to permit full AI compatibility.
+Fortunately, though, most pre-AI aperture rings can be machined or have a tab added (commonly referred to as "AI'd") to permit full AI compatibility.
 We are happy to provide this service at 678 Vintage Cameras for $40 CAD per lens plus shipping.
 Feel free to contact us for details.

 Ok, now that we have that out of the way, here are the different generations of manual focus Nikkor glass: